Haleshot/Competitive-Programming/README.md

 # Competitive-Programming
-Contains files relating to Competitive programming questions from sites such as Hackerrank, Codechef, Leetcode, et.
+Contains files relating to Competitive programming questions from sites such as Hackerrank, Codechef, Leetcode, etc.